SkyBell HD Video Doorbell Review

 Aside from the doorbell itself, you’re buying the SkyBell HD Video Doorbell mainly for its video camera.
 In this section, I’ll tell you about the camera’s technical specifications, along with my own personal experience.
 I also want to tell you about a few cool features of the doorbell under the subsection “Extras”.

 Wouldn’t it be crazy if a video doorbell called SkyBell HD didn’t have HD vision?
 Thankfully, SkyBell HD lives up to its name.
-It has 1080p HD video display, a nice field of view of 120 degrees, and a field of zoom of five times.
-All impressive!
+It has a 1080p HD video display, a nice field of view of 120 degrees, and the ability to zoom up to five times.
+Those are all impressive specs, except perhaps the 120-degree viewing angle.

 The camera has two-way audio which will allow you to speak to whoever’s on your welcome mat.
 Most people don’t know that the first thing robbers do to see if you’re home is ring your doorbell.
 If no one answers, the coast is clear.
 However, with two-way audio, you can pretend to be home even when you’re not- just talk into the SkyBell app!
 It’s a simple solution that could make a real difference for your home’s security.